ConceptConceptDocsDocuments

 [ 1 ]

-State the colours of these two complex ions.
+State the colours of the aqueous solutions for the two copper(II) complex ions shown.

 - [CuCl4]2(aq)\left[\mathrm{CuCl}_{4}\right]^{2-}(\mathrm{aq})